cburdine/materials-ml-workshop/_sources/ml_intro/ml_intro.md

 ### Reinforcement Learning:

 Reinforcement learning involves an agent learning to interact with an environment in order to maximize its cumulative rewards.
 The agent takes actions in the environment and receives feedback or rewards based on its actions.
 The goal is to learn an optimal strategy or policy that maximizes the total expected reward over time.
-Reinforcement learning is often applied in sequential decision-making tasks, such as game playing or autonomous robotics, or sequential design problems.
+Reinforcement learning is often applied in sequential decision-making tasks, such as game playing, autonomous robotics, or sequential design problems.
 Through a trial-and-error process, the agent learns to navigate the environment and adapt its actions based on the received rewards and penalties.
 Reinforcement learning requires careful design of reward systems, exploration-exploitation trade-offs, and can involve complex optimization algorithms.

 In this workshop, we will focus primarily on the first two types of machine learning, namely _supervised learning_ and _unsupervised learning_.
 We will not cover reinforcement learning, as its applications tend to be very domain-specific in materials science.